 - Get lined up on the center line and straight first and then take a mental snap shot of what it looks like every time.

-over the nose with the tail up and you don't need to.
-If you push it up too fast or too early in the take off roll you just cause yourself directional problems
+the nose with the tail up and you don't need to.
+If you push it up too fast or too early in the take off roll you just cause yourself directional problems due to

 - Steer it with you feet not the stick.
 Aileron for wind correction and to keep pressure on the upwind wing in a cross wind and rudder to keep ti straight.